getreu/tp-note/docs/source/tpnote--manpage.md

 Note, that the environment variable '`TPNOTE_LANG_DETECTION`' - if set - takes precedence over the '`tmpl.filter_get_lang`' and '`tmpl.filter_map_lang`' settings.
-This allows to configure the language detection feature system-wide without touching Tp-Note's configuration file.
+This allows configuring the language detection feature system-wide without touching Tp-Note's configuration file.
 The following example achieves the equivalent result to the configuration hereinabove: